 Pupil Premium is a Government grant which is paid to schools / academies.
 It is allocated for children from low-income families who are currently known to be eligible for Free School Meals or to children who have been looked after continuously (in Local Authority care) for more than six months.
-This grant was introduced in April 2011 and information is taken from a Data Collection from all school’s called the School Census.
+This grant was introduced in April 2011 and information is taken from a Data Collection from all schools called the School Census.

 - Income Support

-- Income-based jobseekers Allowance
+- income-based Jobseeker's Allowance

-- The guarantee element of state Pension Credit
+- the guaranteed element of Pension Credit